Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 In fact, as the CAKE.com study shows, 43% of Gen Zers value having a voice in their company’s decision-making process.

-The findings are expected because Gen Zs are less hierarchical than previous generations, as the Stanford report on Gen Z mentioned earlier indicates.
+The findings are expected because Gen Zers are less hierarchical than previous generations, as the Stanford report on Gen Z mentioned earlier indicates.
 They are much more likely to expect collaborative leadership and a consensus-based work environment.

 60% of Gen Zers would like managers to care about their well-being